Podlite - a lightweight markup language

 =VERSION 1.0.0

-Podlite detects type of the included file by its extension.
+Podlite detects the type of the included file by its extension.
 For example, if the included file has a .md extension, it is treated as a Markdown file.

 =for include :mime-type('text/podlite')